HUDSON’S ON THE DOCKS: FROM A HILTON HEAD ISLAND TRADITION TO THE BEST SEAFOOD ON HILTON HEAD

-The original oyster factory was built in 1912 as a seafood processing plant.
-Hudson’s has been a family-owned business since the 1920s, primarily as a seafood processing plant.
-Owned and named by the venerable J. B. Hudson, Sr., thousands of oysters were processed at this facility.
-These oysters were brought in by oar-powered boats known as bateaux, shucked at Hudson’s, then sent by barge to the Northeast.
+Originally built by the venerable J. B. Hudson, Sr. as an oyster factory in 1912, Hudson’s oysters were brought in by oar-powered boats known as Bateaux, shucked on the docks and then sent by barge to the Northeast.
 The discarded shells were dispersed creating the very peninsula and foundation on which the restaurant currently stands.
-Hudson’s is literally a business built on oysters!
+Hudson’s Seafood is literally a business built on oysters!

-Much of our seafood originates from our local waters.
-We are committed to purchasing fresh seafood from local fisherman and serving it to our guests.
-Over 3,000 gallons of oysters and 70,000 pounds of shrimp are consumed annually.
+Much of our seafood originates from the local waters that surround our famous docks.
+We are committed to purchasing fresh seafood and fish from local fishermen and serving it to our guests – over 3,000 gallons of oysters and 70,000 pounds of shrimp are consumed annually.
 Over 450,000 raw oysters are shucked fresh on the premises.
 We farm our very own local oysters and cultivate fresh soft-shell crabs.
 Our family of chefs, managers, and restaurant staff welcome your family to have a great local experience.